Gaucho culture: Historical review

 It appeared in the 16th century during the colonization of Spain and Portugal from those regions, acquired its own identity from the special type of livestock rural work that was developed there, because of the multiplication of bovines in the wild, a fact that allowed a wide degree of freedom for those trabajadores.

 Characteristics

-Characteristics of the rural gaucho culture are express in horse, beef, leather, guitar, loneliness, housing (e.g. the ranch), family, stay, work and facón etc.
+Characteristics of the rural gaucho culture are expressed in horse, beef, leather, guitar, loneliness, housing (e.g. the ranch), family, stay, work and facón etc.